ECWolf 1.3.2 released 2015-06-19 01:47:21

 With that out of the way I do have an update to post.
 Super 3D Noah's Ark got greenlit a few weeks ago and is now approved for release.
-It will launch on Steam June 18th.
+It will launch on Steam June 23rd.
 You don't need to wait until then to pick up a copy as Steam keys will be provided with itch.io purchases past and future.
 (It actually is a better deal for me if you purchase through itch.io.)
-It's launching with some basic Steam integration, so June 18th will also mark the release of ECWolf 1.3.2 which is primarily a bug fix release.
+It's launching with some basic Steam integration, so June 18th (original launch date before delay) will also mark the release of ECWolf 1.3.2 which is primarily a bug fix release.
 However, the 64-bit Windows build will switch to SDL 2.0, with 32-bit still using 1.2 for compatibility with Windows 98.

-On the Mac Wolfenstein front, I still haven't figure out where I'm going to be in the near future (I just graduated from college by the way) so I haven't been heavily looking into replacing my classic Mac.
+On the Mac Wolfenstein front, I still haven't figured out where I'm going to be in the near future (I just graduated from college by the way) so I haven't been heavily looking into replacing my classic Mac.
 I'm happy to see that people are getting very excited about the feature though, but it will be a little while before it's truly playable still.